srdsam/samuel-dsouza/content/_index.md

     content:
       title: About Me
       text: |-
         I am a software engineer with a focus on bioinformatics and biotechnology.
 I hold a BSc in Medical Biosciences from Imperial College London.
 I spent two years working in a lab studying neurodegenerative diseases and oncology as part of this degree.
-For my thesis, I developed machine learning algorithms to support cardiac diagnostics from cardiac magnetic resonance imaging.
+For my thesis, I developed machine learning algorithms to support diagnostics from cardiac magnetic resonance imaging.

-        Before my bachelor's degree, I spent a year working as an R&D engineer, developing prototypes for early-stage startups in Berlin.
+        Before my bachelor's degree, I spent a year working as an R&D engineer, developing a phage-based magneto-elastic biosensor for pathogens at a biotech startup and then building prototypes at an AI startup in Berlin.
 Throughout my undergraduate degree, I worked as a bioinformatician and software engineer at various companies in the UK and Germany.
 After graduating, I moved to California, where I developed the initial data infrastructure for the CZ Biohub, a biomedical research center.
-I am currently working on data engineering at insitro.
+I am currently working in the compute core team at insitro.

-        In my free time, I train in Muay Thai and do open water swimming in the Bay.
-Although I was born in NYC, I mainly grew up in London, except for short stints in Berlin and Washington DC.
-Recently, I have been living in San Francisco.
+        I was born in NYC, though I mainly grew up in London, except for stints in Berlin and Washington DC.
+I am currently based in San Francisco.
+In my free time, I compete in Muay Thai and do open water swimming in the Bay.

   - block: experience
     id: experience